 François started his career path as an Illustrator and Graphic Designer, contributing to the designs of dozens of films over the past 20 years, including "Men in Black 1 & 2," "Primary Colors," "Wild, Wild West," "Minority Report," "The Lion, the Witch and the Wardrobe," and "Zodiac."

-François left his mark on iconic brands—designing the Wonka bars and Golden Ticket in Tim Burton's "Charlie & the Chocolate Factory," Daily Planet covers for the first three Spider-Man films, and also the MIB logo used across the "Men in Black" franchise.
+François has left his mark on iconic brands—designing the Wonka bars and Golden Ticket in Tim Burton's "Charlie & the Chocolate Factory," Daily Bugle covers for the first three Spider-Man films, and also the MIB logo used across the "Men in Black" franchise.

 He gradually transitioned to art direction—on tentpole films such as "Green Lantern," "Watchmen," "Transformers," "Charlie & the Chocolate Factory," "The Terminal," and "Spider-Man."

-Between Production Design projects, he occasionally creates conceptual illustrations during the development phases of specialty film projects, such as "Avatar" and "Jurassic World."
+Between Production Design projects, he also creates conceptual illustrations during the development phases of specialty film projects, such as "Avatar," and "Jurassic World."
+More recently he has worked as a Visual Consultant for Pixar Animation Studios and Dreamscape Immersive's first in-house VR title "Alien Zoo"